Jonath-z/QChallenge/README.md

  4. Then click to Join

 # Ready to start ??
-Wait,before, go to Level and click to Set Level ,to load allparameters about the duel
+Wait,before, go to Level and click to Set Level ,to load all parameters about the duel

 ### Here we are ,follow the <a href='https://qc-hallenge.vercel.app'>link to start your challenge</a>